rwth-acis/dbis-exercise-manager/README.md

-# DBIS Excercise Manager
+# DBIS Exercise Manager

-This class manages the state of the excercises.
+This class manages the state of the exercises.
 Example for arguments:
 ÜB 1, Aufgabe 2.3 a), 2 Punkte
 * exc = 1